cornell-zhang/uptune/README.md

 ### Installation

 The uptune framework has python and C++ API bindings, and we install both by default.
-The C++ requires cmake (>2.8), gcc (>4.8.5) and GoogleTest installed.
-Simply pull it back and run the install scripts, and uptune package will be installed to your local environment.
+The C++ binding requires cmake (>2.8), gcc (>4.8.5) and GoogleTest to be installed.
+To install uptune, simply pull it back and run the install script with the following commands:

 ```shell
 git clone https://github.com/cornell-zhang/uptune.git; cd uptune;